-Big Bang Share Moments Without T.O.P, K-Pop Group Teases Final Video Together
+Big Bang Share Moments Without T.O.P., K-Pop Group Teases Final Video Together

-Big Bang member G-Dragon recently shared their bonding moments amidst the group’s hiatus in the music scene as its other member, T.O.P. enlists into military service.
+Big Bang member G-Dragon recently shared their bonding moments amidst the group’s hiatus in the music scene as its other member, T.O.P., enlists in the military service.

 On March 9, G-Dragon took to Instagram and shared a photo showing his fellow Big Bang members Taeyang, Seungri, and Daesung.
 The trio can be seen hanging out in a restaurant while G-Dragon took the snap through the window.
-The said photo, which was captioned with “My Cuties,” already gained over 700,000 likes
+The photo, which was captioned with “My Cuties,” has already gained over 700,000 likes

-However, evidently missing in Big Bang’s latest group picture is T.O.P. who recently faced controversies for not being able to attend the basic military closing ceremony.
+However, evidently missing in Big Bang’s latest group picture is T.O.P., who recently faced controversies for not being able to attend the basic military closing ceremony.

 A post shared by G-DRAGON (@xxxibgdrgn) on

-It can be recalled that T.O.P. temporarily left Big Bang to fulfill his mandatory military service.
-However, the K-Pop idol encountered some issues which prevented him from attending the military closing ceremony.
+Fans will recall that T.O.P. temporarily left Big Bang to fulfill his mandatory military service.
+However, the K-pop idol encountered some issues that prevented him from attending the military closing ceremony.

 Big Bang’s T.O.P., who enlisted last February 9, already completed four weeks of training and was scheduled to attend the completion ceremony last March 9 but failed to show up.
 Apparently, he was the only enlisted soldier who missed the required event and the first celebrity to do so.

-According to a report by allkpop, the possible reasons for someone to miss such significant event include being sick and has to stay at the army hospital, failed to pass the training and has to re-do it, or being detained in a detention cell.
+According to a report by All K-pop, the possible reasons for someone to miss such a significant event include being sick and having to stay at the army hospital, failing to pass the training and having to re-do it, or being detained in a detention cell.

 ????????????✨✨ _ #BIGBANG #TOP #choiseunghyun #TOPLikes #OutOfControl #탑 #최승현 #choiseunghyuninmyeyes #TTTOP @choi_seung_hyun_tttop